inbzar/docs/apps/docs/content/modules/regions-and-currencies/currencies.md

 ## How Currencies are Created

-Currencies are defined in the core of your Medusa backend under `utils/currencies.js` (or `packages/medusa/src/utils/currencies.ts` if you’re using the Medusa mono-repository).
+Currencies are defined in the core of your InBzar backend under `utils/currencies.js` (or `packages/medusa/src/utils/currencies.ts` if you’re using the InBzar mono-repository).
 They’re defined in an object in that file.

-When you run the `migration` or `seed` command the first time on your Medusa server, a migration uses this object to insert all its properties (the currencies) into the database.
+When you run the `migration` or `seed` command the first time on your InBzar server, a migration uses this object to insert all its properties (the currencies) into the database.

 So, if you want to add more currencies, you can create a migration that inserts your currencies into the database.